bhopals/essential-english/01-English-Grammar-For-Utterly-Confused.md

 ### Adjectives

 - Adjectives are words that describe nouns and pronouns.
-- Adjective answers the questions: What kind?
-How Much?
-Which One?
-How Many?
+- Adjective answers the questions:

+  - What kind? - "red" nose, "gold" ring
+  - How Much? - "more" sugar, "little" effort
+  - Which One? - "second" chance, "those" chocolates
+  - How Many? - "several" chances, "six" books

 - There are five kinds of adjectives